rakuten-ads/Rakuten-Ads-iOS/doc/mediation/README.md

 # MediationAdapter

 The module `MediationAdapter` is an SDK to connect with the mediation function of other SDK products.
-Currently we only have the support for `GADBanner` feature of `GoogleAdsMobile` SDK.
+Currently we only have the support for ad banner feature of `GoogleAdsMobile` SDK.

 ---

 ## How to Use

-### Prepare with `GoogleAdsMobile`
+### Prepare `GoogleAdsMobile`

-#### Prepare the Admob account
+#### Admob ad Unit

-Follow the [introduction](https://developers.google.com/admob/ios/banner) and implement the Googel Ad banner.
+Get the ad Unit ID ready from the market side and follow the [introduction](https://developers.google.com/admob/ios/banner) to implement the `GADBanner` in the App.

 #### Enable mediation configurations in Admob console.

+Ask market side to enable the configuration of the Admob Mediation.

 0. set up a mediation group

-0. adding ad custom event as ad source and mapping the custom event with class name `GADMediationAdapterRunaCustomEvent`.
+0. add ad custom event and map it with class name `GADMediationAdapterRunaCustomEvent` as the ad source.

 ### Implement `RUNAMediationAdapter`